sooriyaarachchi/pybites.github.io-src/content/codechallenge15.md

 ## Getting ready

 See [our INSTALL doc](https://github.com/pybites/challenges/blob/master/INSTALL.md) how to fork [our challenges repo](https://github.com/pybites/challenges) to get cracking.
-We will update this doc today with more specific instructions how to submit your solution to our community branch (and end-of-the-week review) via PR.
+We updated this doc with additional instructions how to submit your solution to our community branch (and end-of-the-week review) via a Pull Request (PR).

 ## Archive